Travel Kuoni

 Serengeti National Park

 It’s another classic safari day today starting off with an early alarm call for your next Serengeti game drive – but boy will it be worth it.
+You may wish to treat yourself to a hot-air balloon flight over the Serengeti.
 Mornings in the savannah are full of life as the heat of the day is yet to set in; dress in layers and get set for adventure.
 You’ll be exploring the wildlife-rich Ngare Nanyuki River and seeking out big cats, big elephant herds and the rest of the Big Five.
 The middle of the day is all about chilling poolside, sipping on a cold beer in the tented bar and taking in the big sky, endless plains views.
 Then it’s time to head back out into the wilderness for further magical moments.
 Overnight at Sametu Serengeti Camp.
 Breakfast, lunch and dinner.

 Day 7